-- All income support pensioners, which includes: Age Pension, Disability Support Pension, Wife Pension, Carer Payment (excludes a person who receives Carer Payment due to either episodic or short term care of a child), Parenting Payment (Single), Bereavement Allowance and Widow B Pension. - Department of Veterans' Affairs service pensioners and war widows receiving an income support supplement. - Newstart Allowance, Parenting Payment (Partnered) and Youth Allowance (job seeker) customers assessed as having a partial capacity to work or who are a single principal carer of a dependent child. - · Older benefit customers, that is: - customers aged 60 and over who are receiving Newstart Allowance, Partner Allowance, Widow Allowance, Parenting Payment (Partnered), Sickness Allowance, or Special Benefit, and who have been in continuous receipt of one or more of the above payments (or an income support pension) for nine months or more. - Participants of the Pension Loans Scheme who are qualified to receive a part-rate pension. - Community Development Employment Project (CDEP) participants who are qualified for an income support pension but that payment is not payable due to the result of either the assets test or the rules relating to seasonal or intermittent workers, and who therefore qualify for the CDEP Participant Supplement. - CDEP participants who are qualified for Newstart Allowance, Partner Allowance, Widow Allowance, Parenting Payment (Partnered), Youth Allowance or Special Benefit, but where that payment is not payable due to the result of either the asset test or rules relating to seasonal or intermittent workers, and who therefore qualify for the CDEP Participation Supplement.
-Note that these customers must be aged 60 years or over, and have been in continuous receipt, or have been taken to be in continuous receipt, of one or more of the above payments (or an income support pension) for nine months or more. - The card will generally be cancelled when a customer is temporary absent from Australia for longer than the portability period for the primary payment.
+- All income support pensioners, which includes: Age Pension, Disability Support Pension, Wife Pension, Carer Payment (excludes a person who receives Carer Payment due to either episodic or short term care of a child), Parenting Payment (Single), Bereavement Allowance and Widow B Pension. - Department of Veterans' Affairs service pensioners and war widows receiving an income support supplement. - Newstart Allowance, Parenting Payment (Partnered) and Youth Allowance (job seeker) customers assessed as having a partial capacity to work or who are a single principal carer of a dependent child. - · Older benefit customers, that is: - customers aged 60 and over who are receiving Newstart Allowance, Partner Allowance, Widow Allowance, Parenting Payment (Partnered), Sickness Allowance, or Special Benefit, and who have been in continuous receipt of one or more of the above payments (or an income support pension) for nine months or more. - Participants of the Pension Loans Scheme who are qualified to receive a part-rate pension. - The card will generally be cancelled when a customer is temporarily absent from Australia for longer than the portability period for the primary payment.
 The card will be cancelled if the card holder ceases to be an Australian resident.